 These formal teaching arrangements are supported by “drop-in” surgeries with teaching staff and induction sessions that begin in the week before the start of the course and continue at key times throughout each year.

-You can also attend an extensive programme of research-focused seminars where staff and visiting scholars present their cutting edge research.
-Students spend their third year at Université de la Mediteranée Aix-Marseille where all contact time is provided by the host institution, but you receive email support from Durham staff and continue to enjoy DUO support.
+You can also attend an extensive programme of research-focused seminars where staff and visiting scholars present their cutting-edge research.
+Students spend their third year at Université de la Mediteranée Aix-Marseille where all contact time is provided by the host institution, but you receive email support from Durham staff and continue to enjoy Learn Ultra support.

 A level offer – A*AA including Mathematics and French.

 BTEC Level 3 National Extended Diploma/OCR Cambridge Technical Extended Diploma – D*DD and Mathematics and French A level at grade A (or equivalent) are required.

 IB Diploma score – 38 with 666 in higher level subjects, including Mathematics and French.

 In addition to satisfying the University’s general entry requirements, please note: